OfficeDev/office-js-docs-pr/docs/concepts/privacy-and-security.md

 ### Clients on Windows and OS X devices

 In supported clients for desktop and tablet devices, such as Excel on Windows, and Outlook on Windows and Mac, Office Add-ins are supported by integrating an in-process component, the Office Add-ins runtime, which manages the add-in lifecycle and enables interoperability between the add-in and the client application.
 The add-in webpage itself is hosted out-of-process.
-As shown in figure 1, on a Windows desktop or tablet device, the add-in webpage is hosted inside an Internet Explorer control which, in turn, is hosted inside an add-in runtime process that provides security and performance isolation.
+As shown in figure 1, on a Windows desktop or tablet device, [the add-in webpage is hosted inside an Internet Explorer or Microsoft Edge control](browsers-used-by-office-web-add-ins.md) which, in turn, is hosted inside an add-in runtime process that provides security and performance isolation.

 On Windows desktops, Protected Mode in Internet Explorer must be enabled for the Restricted Site Zone.
 This is typically enabled by default.
 If it is disabled, an [error will occur](https://support.microsoft.com/help/2761180/apps-for-office-don-t-start-if-you-disable-protected-mode-for-the-restricted-sites-zone-in-internet-explorer) when you try to launch an add-in.